AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_07_CONTEXT.md

 **Confidence scoring**

-CS-A_07 is based on confidence that we have control over the changes that we make to XYZ, including its configuration and dependencies.
+CS-A_07 is based on confidence that we have control over the changes that we make to uProtocol, including its configuration and dependencies.

 **Checklist**